The Coming Forth of the Book of Mormon

 If View of the Hebrews was a source for Joseph, why did the BYU re-publish and make it available for free to read online?24

-The First Book of Napolean
+The First Book of Napoleon

 From the CES Letter (emphasis added) – “The following is a side-by-side comparison of selected phrases the Book of Mormon is known for from the beginning portion of the Book of Mormon with the same order in the beginning portion of The First Book of Napoleon (note: these are not direct paragraphs).”

-“Condemn not the [writing] … (skip a page) an account…(skip a page) the First Book of Napolean (skip two pages)… upon the face of the earth…(skip four pages) it came to pass… (next paragraph) the land…(skip a page) their inheritance, their gold and silver… (skip two pages) the commandments of the Lord… (skip five pages) the foolish imaginations of their hearts… (skip two pages) small in stature… (skip two pages) Jerusalem… (skip four pages) the wickedness and perverseness of the people”
+“Condemn not the [writing] … (skip a page) an account…(skip a page) the First Book of Napoleon (skip two pages)… upon the face of the earth…(skip four pages) it came to pass… (next paragraph) the land…(skip a page) their inheritance, their gold and silver… (skip two pages) the commandments of the Lord… (skip five pages) the foolish imaginations of their hearts… (skip two pages) small in stature… (skip two pages) Jerusalem… (skip four pages) the wickedness and perverseness of the people”

 With all due respect, what?

-Why do Jeremy Runnells and other critics claim that the beginning of the First Book of Napolean is similar to the start of the Book of Mormon?
-Doesn’t the critic need to use words and phrases from 25 different pages in the First Book of Napolean and several from the Book of Mormon to make them look similar?25 Isn’t that connection dishonest?
+Why do Jeremy Runnells and other critics claim that the beginning of the First Book of Napoleon is similar to the start of the Book of Mormon?
+Doesn’t the critic need to use words and phrases from 25 different pages in the First Book of Napoleon and several from the Book of Mormon to make them look similar?25 Isn’t that connection dishonest?
 Why include it in the CES Letter?

 If I can select words and phrases from dozens of pages, couldn’t I make almost any two books seem similar with this logic?

 The First Book of Napoleon has around 22,500 words.
-If Joseph Smith used the First Book of Napolean as a primary source, where did the other 230,000 words of the Book of Mormon come from?
+If Joseph Smith used the First Book of Napoleon as a primary source, where did the other 230,000 words of the Book of Mormon come from?

-Is there any evidence that Joseph Smith used the First Book of Napolean as a source?
+Is there any evidence that Joseph Smith used the First Book of Napoleon as a source?
 Do we have an eyewitness of Joseph using that book?
 Did he even have a copy of it?
 Did anyone else he knew have a copy of it?
 Do we have anyone in letters or journal entries mentioning him referencing it?

 The Late War